 The closest previously-existing monitoring well to the tank excavation was GPW-7, located 365 feet west of the UST area, it was installed in 1987.
 The drilling log for the well indicates that soil samples obtained from the vadose zone, water table, and the saturated zone exhibited a weathered gasoline odor and the cuttings had a slight sheen.
 The depth to water was approximately 7 ft bgs.
-The groundwater sample at GPW-7 had 1,800,000 ug/l of benzene present (FP&M, 1995).
+The groundwater sample at GPW-7 had 1,800 mg/l of benzene present (FP&M, 1995).
+The boring locations are shown in Plate 2.